-Grant Tennille, executive director of the Arkansas Economic Development Commission, told The City Wire on Tuesday that an announcement is likely before the end of the month on one company planning to set up manufacturing operations in northwest Arkansas.
+Grant Tennille, executive director of the Arkansas Economic Development Commission, told The City Wire that an announcement is likely before the end of the month on one company planning to set up manufacturing operations in Northwest Arkansas.
 Tennille said a second company is “really, really close” to making a commitment to Arkansas.

 Beebe was one of eight state governors to attend the “U.S. Manufacturing Summit” in Orlando, Fla., that was held Aug.
 22-23.
 The event connected economic development officials from 36 states with about 600 Wal-Mart suppliers and retail vendors.